cheminfo/mrz/README.md

 if it is invalid.
 The value may be different from the raw value.
 For example, `result.fields.sex` will be "male" when the raw value was "M".

+##### result.documentNumber

+The document number, as can be found in the visual elements of the document, outside the MRZ.
+For some documents, it may be composed of multiple parsed fields.
+It may also not include the MRZ field named `documentNumber`.
+If any of the used fields is invalid, this field will be set to `null`.

 ##### result.details

 Array of objects describing all parsed fields.
 Its structure is: